Why See Enjoy?

 9 reviews, average rating: (4.7 Stars)

 Funny but harrowing.
-The acting was superb, especially Alison Steadman as... more
+The acting was superb, especially Alison Steadman... more

-The acting is wonderful,particularly so Alison Steadman, which brings to li... more
+The acting is wonderful,particularly so Alison Steadman, which brings to... more

-Please note: The term Gielgud Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Gielgud Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Gielgud Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Gielgud Theatre and/or Enjoy as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Gielgud Theatre and/or Enjoy and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Gielgud Theatre and/or Enjoy and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.